What Charges Will I Face for Accidentally Accessing Child Pornographic Content on the Internet?

 - Was any of the links or the files that were accessed by the viewer shared or distributed elsewhere?

-- Possession of fewer than 3 images by the defendant
+- Possession of fewer than three images by the defendant

 - Reasonable steps taken by the defendant to destroy the image or filed a report to the law enforcement agency regarding the issue and enabled the agency to access the image without sharing or distributing it to the public